starbornone/dnd-point-buy-calc/README.md

 The app features the following races and variants with their respective racial modifiers:

-Here's the updated list with nested formatting for variants and bolded race and variant names:

-### Racial Modifiers and Variants

 - **Dragonborn**: Strength +2, Charisma +1
 - **Dwarf**:
   - **Hill Dwarf**: Constitution +2, Wisdom +1